intelsmartedgeons/docs/experience-kits/developer-experience-kit-advanced-install.md

 Intel® Edge Software Provisioner toolchain to deliver a smooth installation experience.

 <!--
-The Intel® Smart Edge Open provisioning process can rely on the experience kit's default configuration or a configuration provided by the system operator.
-In the case of the default configuration, the provisioning process is a little simpler and as such it is suggested as a good starting point for people new to the Smart Edge Open solution.
+The Intel® Smart Edge provisioning process can rely on the experience kit's default configuration or a configuration provided by the system operator.
+In the case of the default configuration, the provisioning process is a little simpler and as such it is suggested as a good starting point for people new to the Smart Edge solution.
 -->

 <!-- #### Quick Start (Default Configuration) -->